-277. Land Legislation. - Two important statutes were passed during this reign, respecting the free sale or transfer of land.
+277. Land Legislation (1285, 1290). - Two important statutes were passed during this reign, respecting the free sale or transfer of land.1

-Their effect was to confine the great estates to the hands of their owners and direct descendants, or, when land changed hands, to keep alive the claims of the great lords or the crown upon it.
-These laws rendered it difficult for landholders to evade, as they hitherto frequently had, their feudal duties to the king by the sale
+Their effect was to confine the great estates to the hands of their owners and direct descendants, or, when land changed hands, to keep alive the claims of the great lords or the Crown upon it.
+These laws rendered it difficult for landholders to evade, as they hitherto frequently had, their feudal duties to the King (§ 200) by the sale or subletting of estates.
+While they often built up the great families, they also operated to strengthen the power of the Crown at the very time when that of Parliament and the people was increasing as a check upon its authority.

-1 Carlyle, Past and Present.